joakiol/RealEstateSummaryQuality/README.md

 -   #### `class SummaryQualityModel(embedder, model=EmptyModel())`

     General class for summary quality models.
-Take an embedder and an optional neural network model as input, and combines them accordingly.
+Takes an embedder and an optional neural network model as input, and combines them accordingly.

     **Arguments**
     - **`embedder`**  `(<any>Embedder)`: Embedder model to use in summary quality model.